 Human rights defenders, humanitarian aid workers, peacebuilders, environmental defenders, independent journalists and others are risking their lives every day to protect vulnerable communities and a fragile environment within an increasingly restricted civic space.

 Thousands of NGO workers are robbed, harassed, surveilled or injured each year by state security agents, armed militia or criminals.
-So far in 2017, 153 environmental defenders, 90 aid workers and 45 journalists and media workers have been killed.
-In 2016, 281 human rights defenders were killed, 259 journalists were imprisoned and 89 aid workers were kidnapped.
-In 2015, 185 environmental defenders were killed in the worst year on record.
-One hundred journalists and media workers were killed that year and 200 imprisoned.
-In the 15 years between 2000 and 2014, over 3,000 aid workers were killed, injured or kidnapped.The goal of effective NGO security risk management is to enable programming not prevent itClick To Tweet
+Last year alone, 197 environmental defenders, 188 aid workers and 100 journalists and media workers were killed.
+In 2016, 281 human rights defenders were killed, 262 journalists were imprisoned and 89 aid workers were kidnapped.
+In the 15 years between 2000 and 2014, over 3,000 aid workers were killed, injured or kidnapped.The goal of effective NGO security risk management is to enable programming, not prevent itClick To Tweet

-Following the 2015 Dennis vs. Norwegian Refugee Council case and an earlier case against the aid agency Samaritan’s Purse, NGOs and board members are increasingly aware of the legal and moral duty of care that they have for their employees and others with whom they work .
+Following the 2015 Dennis vs. Norwegian Refugee Council case and an earlier case against the aid agency Samaritan’s Purse, senior management teams and boards are increasingly aware of the legal, contractual and moral duty of care that they have for their employees and others with whom they work .
 However, many organisations do not know how to respond effectively, and the danger is that some NGOs will become risk adverse.